Lab 0: Password cracking

 Problem 1: Storing passwords

-1. Typically, only the root user on a machine has access to the shadow file.
-The shadow file only contains passwords hashes – not the passwords themselves.
-In one sentence, explain why it is important to protect the hashed passwords.
+file only contains passwords hashes – not the passwords themselves.
+In one sentence, explain why it is important to protect the hashed passwords. -

 Problem 2: Cracking passwords